 Here at TART Trails, we advocate for creating and maintaining non-motorized and climate-resilient infrastructure that addresses the need for greater multi-modal mobility across the region and greater access to the resources and amenities that our communities need.

-Mobility in this context refers to the ease of movement or the ability to travel across a network
+Mobility refers to the ease of movement or the ability to travel across a network

-Accessibility in this context refers to how easily people can reach desired destinations or services, taking into account factors like travel time, cost, and the availability of different transportation options
+Accessibility refers to how easily people can reach desired destinations or services, taking into account factors like travel time, cost, and the availability of different transportation options

 TART Trails’ mobility and accessibility advocacy work comes in the form of: